-FaceReader has been thoroughly tested using a US English version of Windows 11 and Windows 10 (64 bit Professional edition).
-Minimal version number 1703 (March 2017).
+FaceReader has been thoroughly tested using a US English version of Windows 11 (64 bit Professional edition).

 To check which version you have, type System information in the App window.
 Note the information in the OS Name, Version, and System Type fields.